 How we found the best genealogy website

 We compared genealogy websites simply by using them.
-This meant 12 hours of research, several phone calls to our family members and a couple calls to customer service.
+This meant dozens of hours of research, several phone calls to our family members and a couple calls to customer service.
 If a subscription is required, we got the top-tier membership and used every feature of the website we could find.
 This meant entering in the names and birthdays of real people and seeing if these genealogy websites could give us any real information.
 All the websites with a family tree building feature are GEDCOM compatible, which is the file format for saving and exporting your family.
 Almost every single genealogy website we tested requires a subscription to use every function but obviously we preferred the least expensive options that were still easy to use and give users a ton of resources.

 Your Data Privacy